Avoid Blowing Your Revenue Engine – Visiting Your Operational Capacity

-The key here is to know exactly how much you can sell before you will run into an operational problems are created in.
-Now, you can appropriately set your sales objectives.
+The key here is to know exactly how much you can sell before you run into an operational bottleneck, now you can appropriately set your sales objectives.
 In another post I look at the “Tuning Your Revenue Engine” sales calculations so you can calculate what it will take from sales to produce the $2.8 million of capacity available to sell.